-The Federal Government's support of digital transformation in response to COVID-19 has to date appeared to be lacking, especially for small businesses and not-for-profits.
-A review of the support provided by Singapore's government in this area, such as its recent Digital Resilience Bonus, demonstrates why we believe the Government's response could be improved.
+The Federal Government's support of digital transformation by small to medium-sized enterprises (SMEs) and not-for-profits (NFPs) has to date been inadequate.
+The strong connection between business growth and high levels of technology utilisation shown in our Asia-Pacific Small Business Survey, and a review of the support provided by Singapore's government in this area, such as its recent Digital Resilience Bonus, demonstrates why we believe the response should be improved.

-The disruptions caused by COVID-19 have underscored the crucial role of technology, from supporting remote working to allowing many Australian businesses to continue their operations through online sales.
-As the past months have demonstrated, technology, previously considered by many as a support function, has transformed into a key driver of value for many Australian businesses, regardless of size.
+The disruptions caused by COVID-19 have underscored the crucial role of technology, from supporting remote working to allowing many businesses to continue their operations through online sales.
+As the past months have demonstrated, technology, previously considered by many as a support function, has transformed into a key driver of value for many businesses, regardless of size.

 An Australian Bureau of Statistics survey on how business are responding to COVID-19 found that 38 per cent had changed the method of delivery of products or services, including shifting to online.
 While this is positive, it still means a large proportion of businesses have not changed, and we believe this will have a detrimental impact on the recovery of Australia's small business sector.
-Further, our 11th annual Asia-Pacific Small Business Survey shows that Australia's small businesses are significantly less likely than small businesses in Asia to be utilising or investing in technology.

-Over the past 11 years, we have surveyed over 27,000 small businesses across the Asia-Pacific, and from the results of the survey we conclude that this technology gap between small business in Australia and small business in Asia is likely to have contributed towards Australia's small businesses reporting lower growth than their peers in the region.
-The following are the major systemic weaknesses and challenges relating to digital transformation and technology CPA Australia has identified:
+Further, our annual Asia-Pacific Small Business Survey for 2019/20 shows that Australia's small businesses remain significantly less likely than small businesses in Asia to be utilising or investing in technology.
+Over the 11 years of the survey, we have surveyed over 27,000 small businesses across the Asia-Pacific, and the survey results show that this technology gap is likely to have contributed towards Australia's small businesses being less likely to grow than their peers in the region.

+We have identified the following as the major systemic weaknesses impacting the level of digital transformation and technology uptake in Australia's SMEs and NFPs: